 55. Saber Tooth Cat Babies

-- The cubs of saber toothed cats were shared similarities with those of modern lions.
+- The cubs of saber toothed cats have shared similarities with those of modern lions.

 - These cubs had a set of baby saber teeth which shed around the age of 20 months.